deniseyu/deniseyu.github.io/_posts/2015-11-11-full-text-search-mongodb.md

 db.collectionName.find({ $text: { $search: "'China' 'September' 'M&A'" }})
 ```

-Using inner or outer quotes could vary based on what language your wrapper is
+Using single or double quotes could vary based on what language your wrapper is
 written in.

 A couple of notes here:

 - MongoDB's full-text search ignores some very short words by default, like "and", "but", "the", etc.
-- There are ways to use boolean(-ish) operators to exclude search results, but
+- There are ways to use boolean operators to exclude search results, but
   again, you may have to do some extra string manipulation on the parameters between
   your client and server.